HUQIANHAO/Portfolio/readme.md

 For Prof. Bernard:

-Just type "Hi, I'm bernard!" or something like that in the search box to access to drupal, google analytics, etc. Thank you and have a nice holiday!
+Just type "Hi, I'm bernard" or something like that in the search box to access to drupal, google analytics, etc. Thank you and have a nice holiday!